PuppeMeister/parking_demo/README.md

     }
     ```

-- **Expecting Positive if Parking Space has been Initialized or Occupied**
+- **Expected Result if Parking Space has been Initialized or Occupied**

     ```console
     {